1.1 Neglect Practice Guidance

 Early Help Assessment

 Where intervention for families who require support below the threshold for social care by a single agency does not alleviate concerns, consideration should be given to undertaking a multi-agency Early Help Assessment.
 This requires consent by the parent / carer and child/young person as appropriate and consultation with other agencies working with the family.
 It is based on the Framework for Assessment of Children in Need and their Families and considers the needs of the child and family across a number of contexts.
 It will assist with the identification of any additional needs of the child and family.
-The Early Help Assessment tool of choice, endorsed by the BSCP, is the Family Outcomes Star.
-Where neglect is observed, the use of the Graded Care Profile (and the Home Conditions assessment) is also recommended.
+Early Help in Buckinghamshire is now provided by the Family Support Service (see below).
+Where neglect is observed, the use of a recognised assessment tool is also recommended.

-Referral to the Early Help Panel is recommended when there are complex issues in a family which need a co-ordinated, multi-agency response at level 3 of the Threshold document.
+Referral to the Family Support Service is recommended when there are complex issues in a family which need a co-ordinated, multi-agency response at level 3 of the Threshold document.
 This should be done via a Multi-Agency Referral Form to First Response.